 Mark Fitz-Gerald studied in London at the Royal College of Music, where his professors included Norman Del Mar, winning all the major prizes for both orchestral and operatic conducting.
 It was during this time that Henze invited him to take part in the first Cantiere Internazionale d’Arte in Montepulciano, as a result of which he was invited regularly to Switzerland as Guest Conductor of the Basel Sinfonietta.

-Described as “one of the indispensable Shostakovich interpreters of our time”, he has performed the Trauberg/Shostakovich classic New Babylon (1929) to great critical acclaim, in particular at the Japanese première of the work (opening concert of the Tokyo Summer Festival in 2000) and the Rotterdam Gergiev Festival 2001.
-With the help of Mrs Irina Shostakovich and Krzystof Meyer he has restored the complete score to another Trauberg/Shostakovich film, Odna (1929), and conducted the world première (the first Shostakovich première for over twenty years) in Holland and later in Paris, with enormous success.
+Described as “one of the indispensable Shostakovich interpreters of our time”, he has performed the Trauberg/Shostakovich classic New Babylon (1929) to great critical acclaim, in particular the Japanese premiere of the work (opening concert of the Tokyo Summer Festival in 2000) and at the Rotterdam Gergiev Festival 2001.
+With the help of Mrs Irina Shostakovich and Krzystof Meyer he restored the complete score to another Trauberg/Shostakovich film, Odna (1929), and conducted the world premiere (the first Shostakovich premiere for over twenty years) in Holland and later in Paris, with enormous success.

 In 1986 he was appointed Music Director of Kentish Opera, with whom he has conducted many successful productions.
 He has assisted regularly at the Vienna Staatsoper, as well as the Vienna Kammeroper.
-In 1992 he made his début at the Vienna Volksoper with The Cunning Little Vixen, and in 1994 conducted the world première of an opera by the Mexican composer Victor Razgado at Spoleto in conjunction with the Italian producer Luca Ronconi.
+In 1992 he made his début at the Vienna Volksoper with The Cunning Little Vixen, and in 1994 conducted the world premiere of an opera by the Mexican composer Victor Razgado at Spoleto in conjunction with the Italian producer Luca Ronconi.
 In 1994 he conducted The Nutcracker for the Vienna Festival Ballet.

 The Sound of Silents – Mark Fitz-Gerald talks to Jeremy Siepmann